 Chris Jaffe (PhD 2008) will be a permanent Lecturer in History at the College of DuPage, starting Spring 2014.

-Tom Arne Midtrod (PhD 2008) has a newly released article "Native American Land Holding in the Colonial Hudson Valley," American Indian Culture and Research Journal, 37:1 (2013), 79-104.
+Tom Arne Midtrod (PhD 2008) has been promoted to associate professor with tenure in the Department of History at the University of Iowa.
+His latest article "Native American Land Holding in the Colonial Hudson Valley," American Indian Culture and Research Journal, 37:1 (2013), 79-104.
 His latest book is "The Memory of All Ancient Customs: Native American Diplomacy in the Colonial Hudson Valley" (Cornell University Press, 2012).
-Tom is on tenure-track at University of Iowa.

 Timothy Draper (PhD 2007) and Amy Godfrey Powers (PhD 2007) have been selected to participate on the American Historical Association's American History, Atlantic and Pacific (an NEH Bridging Cultures at Community Colleges Project).
 They are one of only 12 faculty teams in the country that were selected for this three-year project, which includes seminars at the Huntington Library and the Library of Congress.
 Amy and Timothy teach at Waubonsee Community College.